jamestcorley/jamestcorley.github.io/index.md

 # Welcome

-Welcome to my page.

-You'll find projects, new ideas, what I know, and what I'm discovering.
+My name is James Corley.
+Here you'll find projects, new ideas, what I know, and what I'm discovering.
 Building, exploring, and improving, one step at a time.

 ## 🧑‍💻 Projects